Lev-co

 Sometimes the best solution for extracting welding fumes is right on the table.
 This is generally referred to as a Down Draft Table.
 The Downdraft Table serves as both a workbench and an air cleaner.
 A rigid grill supports the product, while an air cleaner below draws smoke and fumes down and away from the worker's breathing zone.
 A worker can weld, grind, and cut on the surface of the table while dust and fumes get sucked away from breathing air space.

-2. Suitable applications
+2. Suitable Applications

 By combining the extraction system with a workbench, downdraft tables are very effective for safe work environments, and space-saving solutions.
 Soldering, spray-painting, and other benchwork applications are exactly what our downdraft tables are for.

-3. Will it make my workplace safer?
+3. Will it Make my Workplace Safer?

 Yes, but only when systems are configured, installed, and maintained for the correct use application.
 The filter selection is paramount to ensuring the reliability, effectiveness, and safety of the unit you use.

-4. Suitable industries/environments
+4. Suitable Industries and Environments

 To see a full list of products, check out our catalog below.

-6. Criteria to consider
+6. What Criteria to Consider

 Some important points to consider when purchasing:

-• Do I have enough filter media (Air to cloth ratio) in the collector?
+• Do I have enough filter media (air to cloth ratio) in the collector?

 • What will be my filter, maintenance, and energy costs per year?

-• Are there any tertiary risks such as fire, explosion, etc, that I need to consider?
+• Are there any tertiary risks such as fire, explosion, etc., that I need to consider?

 Pro's: